 The magic of singing

-Good, joyful, expressive singing involves a connection between body, mind, and heart.
+Good, joyful, expressive singing involves a connection between body, mind, and heart or spirit.
 Your body is your instrument and you learn how to play it.
 Your mind grasps the theory of music and the meaning of the words you sing.
-Your spirit (heart or emotional self) is activated by your personal connection to the meaning of the song.
+Your heart/spirit is activated by your personal connection to the meaning of the song.
 When you sing with your whole Self – body, mind, spirit - the listener feels the meaning and truth of the song.
 It is not so much a matter of your ‘sound’ as much as your commitment to the meaning of the song that makes it beautiful!
 Whether in group or individual lessons, I work to help students begin to be aware of and coordinate these three aspects of Self in their singing.
 In this way you discover and develop your unique voice.

 Everyone can sing

-This is hard for some to accept, but it is true.
+This may be hard to accept, but it is true.
 Singing uses the very same vocal mechanism that lets you giggle, wail, grunt, laugh, cry, and speak, so if you can do those things, you can sing!
+I believe it is a mindset that keeps some people from believing they can sing.
 Our culture doesn’t include daily opportunity to play music or sing together, so singing feels more like a special thing, rather than something normal and natural.
-Many of us feel we’re not good enough to sing with others.
-Many of us did not grow up in a home where music-making was a regular family activity.
+Some people were told when they were young that they couldn’t sing; others did not grow up in a home where music-making was a regular family activity.
+These factors can be the root of a current belief that they can't sing.
+It’s not true!
 It is this lack of constant exposure, and to some extent training, and especially belief, that divides 'singers' from 'non-singers'.
 In some cultures singing is an integral part of daily activities and rituals.
 People in these cultures don’t say “I can’t sing.”
 They just sing!
 We are not so genetically different from people in these cultures, so it must be environment that makes the difference.
 I encourage students to own their innate capacity to sing and create music.
 It’s too fun to leave to others!

 Aren’t people just born with a beautiful voice or not?